 - Purchase of semester or year-long parking decals.

 - In addition, Emeriti faculty, at the present time, are accorded special privileges.
 These include:

 - Being issued a complimentary Emeritus faculty ID card by going to the USF Card Center.

 - Assuming continued engagement with the department, being listed on the individual’s home department’s website.
 [Note: Departments may choose to list any retired faculty who remain actively engaged in the life of the department.]

 - Participation in faculty meetings and departmental committees, subject to individual department’s bylaws.

-- Being granted free one-day parking in the green lots on an as needed basis, subject to any university regulations concerning use of this privilege.
+- Being granted free one-day parking in the Faculty/Staff lots on an as needed basis, subject to any university regulations concerning use of this privilege.
 Daily permits may be obtained at the Campus Information Center by presenting an Emeritus faculty ID card.
 A free (to Emeriti) permit will be issued, allowing for parking in any green lot.

 - Participation in academic processions (graduations, convocations, etc.) in a position of honor.